Developer Guide

 - Cons: Harder to implement.
 Users may abuse the

-command intentionally and unintentionally.
+addcommand intentionally and unintentionally.

 Therefore, with the above consideration and the fact that different applicants sharing same name is relatively rare case, we decided to proceed with alternative 1.